resbaz/resbaz2019/perth/schedule.md

 We are also planning to finish each day with a social session, e.g. a board game evening, for those interested.

+# Final Schedule

+<a href="https://docs.google.com/spreadsheets/d/1AsUTi_kL7yCXzncqb43xxz9HCbqSrMXLcxzdyoyIOfA/edit#gid=0" target="_blank">Click here to view our detailed final schedule.</a>

+<a href="https://docs.google.com/document/d/1EprSf8ZAZnJGVbLlXxKzkwev9ZyIP2fs_NNbdDJgKq8/edit#heading=h.dsklcyyifqvt" target="_blank">Click here to view details of the electives</a>.
+Sign up sheets for the electives will be available at the Registration and Help desk on Level 1.

+<a href="https://docs.google.com/document/d/1gwZL17QChHMCKpHfHkX38tvTvVLp42H6fj8ALQVy0uk/edit#heading=h.t7yz5ay9l4l2" target="_blank">Click here to view details of the software installation instructions for each of the streams</a>.
+If you have any questions regarding installation, do not worry!
+Come and see us at the Registration and Help desk on Level 1, or ask any ResBaz helper (look for the stars on name tags).

+# Poster Session

+On the morning of Day 1 (Tuesday July 2), the community session will be a poster making session.
+To encourage collaboration, learning and social activities during ResBaz, we ask that you create a poster during this session and submit it!
+You don’t have to do this in advance, but if you are eager to have a look at the template, <a href="https://docs.google.com/presentation/d/1vnGK9-MAA8xspynSxyah8LN6HhjUWgki_L2btXCFlb4/edit#slide=id.g80ef573b5_2_0" target="_blank">please find the link here</a>.

+If you submit your poster online by the end of morning tea on Day 1 at 11am you will be entered into the prize draw for the door prize at the poster session and sundowner event on Day 2!
+Please note we will print the posters for you.

+# Special Events (all free):
+* Tuesday July 2, 4.30 - 6pm: Career Pathways Panel with invited guest panelists from Industry and Academia (light refreshments supplied).
+* Wednesday July 3, 4.15 - 7 pm: Poster session and sundowner event (submit your poster and attend for your chance to win a door prize!
+Food and drinks supplied).
+* Thursday July 4, 5.30 - 7 pm: Innovation Central Perth sundowner, ResBaz participants are invited to attend (restricted to 50 people, registration link to be supplied on Day 1).
+Food and drinks supplied.
+* Wednesday July 3 and Thursday July 4, 8 - 8.45 am: Morning Yoga!
+Have a mindful start to your day.
+Yoga mats supplied.